Starfall-s-Hearth/Librarium-F.O.S./README.md

 ## About The Project

 Librarium F.O.S.
 (Fake Operating System) is an opinionated shell environment built for a specific setup: **Termux** running the **pacman** bootstrap and **Fish Shell**.
-It's not a new shell, but a complete framework for managing your entire command-line experience.
+It's not a new shell, but a complete framework for managing your entire command-line experience through a simple, declarative interface.

-The goal is to create a setup that is powerful and deeply customizable, yet simple to manage and easy on the mind.
-Every component is designed around a set of core principles.

 ### Key Points